 “I really didn’t believe it could happen in Lebanon – or anywhere”

-British Red Cross volunteer Tala, who is from Lebanon, on the moment she learned of the explosion in Beirut
+British Red Cross volunteer Tala, who is from Lebanon, on the moment she first learned of the explosion in Beirut

-When Red Cross volunteer Tala saw a call from her dad pop up on her phone late in the afternoon of 4 August, she initially thought nothing of it.
+When Red Cross volunteer Tala saw a call from her dad pop up on her phone late in the afternoon of 4 August 2020, she initially thought nothing of it.
 Busy working from home in London, the postdoctoral researcher planned to call him back later for a chat.

 After opening her Whatsapp messages and finding a series of videos, she realised why he had called.
 The videos were of a huge explosion that had just devastated the port of Beirut, the capital city of Lebanon, and a city Tala is very connected to.